 Gluten-Free Orange Cake with Coconut Cream

-An explosion of flavor and aroma characterizes this delicious and easy gluten-free and lactose-free orange cake, filled with a simple coconut cream and chocolate chips.
+A burst of flavor and aroma characterizes this delicious and easy gluten-free and lactose-free orange cake, filled with a simple coconut cream and chocolate chips.
 It’s perfect for a birthday, a special occasion, or just as a dessert for a Sunday meal.
-To make this delightful cake, we only need a bowl and a steel whisk, and in less than 10 minutes, we’ll prepare the batter to bake.
+To make this delicious cake, we’ll only need a bowl and a steel whisk, and in less than 10 minutes, we’ll prepare the batter for baking.

 • Difficulty: Very Easy